ibm-cloud-docs/containers/cs_cli_install.md

 1. [Download the OpenShift Origin CLI ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.okd.io/download.html) for your local operating system and OpenShift version.
 The current default OpenShift version is 3.11.

 2. If you use Mac OS or Linux, complete the following steps to add the binaries to your `PATH` system variable.
-If you use Windows, install the `oc` CLI in the same directory as the {{site.data.keyword.Bluemix_notm}} CLI.
+If you use Windows, install the `oc` CLI in the same directory as the {{site.data.keyword.cloud_notm}} CLI.
 This setup saves you some file path changes when you run commands later.
     1. Move the `oc` and `kubectl` executable files to the `/usr/local/bin` directory.
         ```
         mv /<filepath>/oc /usr/local/bin/oc && mv /<filepath>/kubectl /usr/local/bin/kubectl